iamgroot42/mimir/README.md

 ## Using cached data

-The data we used for our experiments is available on [Huggingface Datasets](https://huggingface.co/datasets/iamgroot42/mimir).
-You can either choose to either load the data directly from Huggingface with the `load_from_hf` flag in the config (preferred), or download the `cache_100_200_....` folders into your `MIMIR_CACHE_PATH` directory.
+The data we used for our experiments is available on [Hugging Face Datasets](https://huggingface.co/datasets/iamgroot42/mimir).
+You can either choose to either load the data directly from Hugging Face with the `load_from_hf` flag in the config (preferred), or download the `cache_100_200_....` folders into your `MIMIR_CACHE_PATH` directory.

 ## MIA experiments how to run